-If you have any serious food allergies that you would like us to be aware of please contact me at least 2 weeks prior to the opening event and I will do everything I can to accommodate you.
+If you have any serious food allergies that you would like us to be aware of please contact us at least 2 weeks prior to the opening event and we will do everything we can to accommodate you.
 This is especially critical if cross contact may be an issue.
 If you are a vegetarian or have other food restrictions the 2 weeks notice also applies.
 I will likely try to create an alternative menu option that covers all food limitations that I have been previously informed of.

 Are meals included?

 A continental breakfast will be included and will likely consist of a variety of fresh baked goods, cereals, and fresh fruits.
 A welcome dinner is also included, and there may be other impromptu dinners and food events provided as well.
 In general, however, you will be responsible for providing your lunch and dinner unless otherwise informed at the time.